-I am the author of God’s Creative Gift—Unleashing the Artist in You.
+I am the author of God’s Creative Gift—Unleashing the Artist in You and The Creator’s Healing Power—Restoring the Broken to Beautiful.

 I wrote God’s Creative Gift in obedience to God.
 While I was attending seminary, God planted a tiny seed in my heart, nurturing and watering it along as I learned.
 At the time I was training young women in the area of worship dance and embodied prayer, so I wanted to write a book for dancers filled with Bible studies.
 The Bible is filled with mandates and instruction for the creative Christian, and I wanted them to have a strong Biblical foundation from which to serve and minister to others.

 Yet as I wrote, I quickly found that much of what I was writing applied to all areas of arts and creativity.
 I knew God wanted to inspire artists of all levels and genres, not simply because they are creative, but because they are made in His beautiful image.
 So I wrote, and just kept on writing until God said it was done.
-The result was seven chapters filled with Bible studies to inspire the creative Christian.
+The result was eight chapters filled with Bible studies to inspire the creative Christian.
+HOWEVER… if you have my first book you know there’s only seven chapters in it!
+What happened to the other chapter?

-You can read more about my book and what inspired me to write it here.
+You can read more about my books and what inspired me to write them here.

 I am a preacher’s kid, well, kinda.